harrysolutions/univention-corporate-server/doc/architecture/concepts/role.rst

 permission enforcement.

 For example, imagine an organization with office locations in Berlin and Bremen.
-Each location has a Replica Directory Node as domain controller.
+Each location has a Replica Directory Node as domain node.
 The Replica Directory Nodes only replicate domain objects like users, groups and printers that are relevant for their respective location.
 They don't store objects assigned to other locations.